No, unfortunately we can only hold a home once an application has been approved and the required funds have been provided to us.

 I still want to get a pet.
 The mirror bit didn’t work.
 What do I do?

 Send us an email and we have to get approval from the landlord.
-Most of our properties are pet friendly, but each property is the landlord’s decision whether or not they want pets in the home.
-There will be a pet deposit if approved.
+Most of our properties are pet friendly, but for each property it is the landlord’s decision whether or not they want pets in the home.
+If approved as well as a monthly fee you'll pay or "pet rent" determined by the number of pets.
 Keep in mind, no aggressive breeds are allowed.
-Our insurance won’t have it.
-Most of our staff has dogs by the way…
+This isn't unique to our company and most insurance providers won’t allow it.

 I want to move out, but my roommate wants to stay.
 What do I do?

+Your first step is to contact us and let us know.
 You will need to find a replacement or have us assist you in finding one.
 The new roommate will have to be approved just as you were.
-You will be responsible for rent until a replacement is found and a new lease is signed.
+You will still be responsible for your portion of the rent until a replacement is found and a new lease is signed.

 My lease expiration is coming and I want to move out.
 What do I do?

 Check your lease.
-Most of our leases require a 30 day notice, but with a move-out at the end of the month.
+Most of our leases require a 60 day notice, but with a move-out at the end of the month.
 Basically all of our leases are written in a way that the property should be available to a new tenant on the 1st of the month.
-This means you will be on the hook for a full month’s rent on your last month, so plan to leave at the end of the month and give notice the month before.
+This means you will be on the hook for a full month’s rent on your last month, so plan to leave at the end of the month and give notice as your lease requires.
 Again, check your lease, but call or email if you need help.

 Who is responsible for paying for repairs & maintenance requests?